Abraham starts putting own cash into Louisiana governor race

 While Rispone and Edwards each shelled out more than $3 million to blanket the airwaves, websites and mailboxes with ads, Abraham spent less than $1 million during the same time.
 He hasn’t matched his opponents’ advertising reach, instead trying to fill the gaps with in-person appearances around the state, media interviews and endorsement events with local elected officials.

+“This is a new low for Rep. Abraham,” Edwards spokesman Eric Holl said in a statement.
+Holl said Abraham should give the charitable organizations “the money he owes them instead of using his taxpayer salary to fund his campaign.”

+Abraham’s spokesman has said the congressman gave the money to charitable organizations during his first term but started keeping his salary in his second term.
+Abraham said he’s continued to donate additional sums to charity.

-In addition, Abraham moved $30,000 from his congressional campaign fund to a super PAC supporting his candidacy, called Securing Louisiana’s Future.
+In addition to the personal loans to his campaign, Abraham moved $30,000 from his congressional campaign fund to a super PAC supporting his candidacy, called Securing Louisiana’s Future.

 Early voting continues through Saturday.